 The Broadway Version of The Lion King

 From the very start, Lion King was getting rave reviews and selling out.
-It won six Tonys including Best Musical.
-It is Broadway’s third-longest running show and the highest-grossing Broadway production of all time.
-It has made over a billion dollars.
+It won six Tonys, including Best Musical.
+It is Broadway’s third-longest running show, and the highest-grossing Broadway production of all time.
+It made over a billion dollars.
 Julie Taymor became the first woman to win Best Director of a Musical.

-Animation is not an option for a live theatrical performance.
-Instead, Julie Taymor designed elaborate costumes, most of them based on puppetry, that create not only the illusion of the animals but the grace of their movements.
+Animation is not an option for a live theatrical Broadway performance.
+Instead, Julie Taymor designed elaborate costumes — most of them based on puppetry — that create not only the illusion of the animals, but the grace of their movements.

 Musicals are generally longer than the average Disney cartoon.
 So material had to be added to flesh out the show.
 Significant new songs included Zazu’s pun-filled “Morning Report,” Mufasa’s powerful explanation of ancestors “They Live in You,” Rafiki’s reprise to Simba about Mufasa “He Lives in You,” and Simba’s lament “Endless Night.”

 The Live Action Version of The Lion King

-I should start off by saying that “live action” is a misnomer.
+I should start off by saying “live action” is a misnomer.
 Even though we’re all using this expression, the animals are actually computer generated animation.

-A few things the new Lion King has in common with the original: James Earl Jones is the voice of Mufasa (as well he should be).
+A few things the new Lion King has in common with the original: James Earl Jones is again the voice of Mufasa (as well he should be).
 And Rafiki is male again.

-Like the Broadway version, the new movie includes the classic pop song “The Lion Sleeps Tonight.”
+Like the Broadway version, the new movie includes The Tokens’ classic pop song “The Lion Sleeps Tonight.”
 The Broadway song, “He Lives In You” is also represented.
 “Hakuna Matata” and “Can You Feel the Love Tonight” are, of course, highlights of the film.

 Chiwetel Ejiofor’s new version of “Be Prepared” is reported to be toothless compared to the original Jeremy Irons version.
-Which is ironic because his version of Scar is angrier and scarier according to reviews.
-He even fought Mufasa for the crown and lost, a new addition to the villain’s back story.
+Which is ironic, because his version of Scar is angrier and scarier, according to reviews.
+He even fought Mufasa for the crown and lost: a new addition to the villain’s back story.

 The visuals in the new movie are beautiful.
 This is constant across all versions of The Lion King.
-The sets on Broadway area amazing.
+The sets on Broadway are amazing.
 The look of the original animated film is still dazzling.
 (If they ever do another IMAX re-release or even just a theatrical re-release, I highly recommend it.)

 The good news is that Timon (Billy Eichner) and Pumbaa (Seth Rogen) steal the show here (as they do in pretty much every version).
 Some critics claim they’re even more fun in this version than in the original.

 It’s a jungle out there.
 Don’t go to the movies without the RunPee app or you might miss the best parts.
-We’ve got Peetimes for The Lion King, Toy Story 4, and Spider-Man: Far From Home with new movies added every week.
+We’ve got Peetimes for The Lion King, Toy Story 4, and Spider-Man: Far From Home, with new movies added every week.
 To stay up to date on the latest movie news and reviews, follow us on Twitter @RunPee and like us on Facebook at www.facebook.com/RunPee/.